Workers strike at major Southern California hotels over pay and benefits

 Last week, a deal was reached with its biggest employer, the Westin Bonaventure Hotel & Suites in downtown Los Angeles, which has more than 600 union workers.
 Union officials described the tentative agreement, which provides higher pay and increased staffing levels, as a major win for workers.

-Talks with other hotels were at a stalemate.
+Talks with other hotels — including the Ritz-Carlton, Four Seasons Regent Beverly Wilshire and Anaheim Hilton, near Disneyland — were at a stalemate.
 A coalition of more than 40 hotels involved in talks accused union leaders of canceling a scheduled bargaining session and refusing to come to the table.
 The hotels have offered wage increases of $2.50 per hour in the first 12 months and $6.25 over four years, the group said.

 “From the outset, the Union has shown no desire to engage in productive, good faith negotiations with this group,” the hotel coalition said in a statement Sunday.
 “The Union has not budged from its opening demand two months ago of up to a 40% wage increase and an over 28% increase in benefit costs.”